GOTTMAN METHOD COUPLES THERAPY

-If you're having problems in your relationship and are looking for a Marriage counselling specialist or a couples coach to help you get back on track - you'll find that this technique is successfully used by therapists all over the world.
+If you're having problems in your relationship and are looking for a Marriage counselling specialist or a couples coach to help you get back on track or to learn how to communicate with each other - you'll find that this technique is successfully used by therapists all over the world.

 The Gottman Method Couples therapy helps couples to improve their relationship.
 It's based on scientific facts derived from the analysis of the behaviours of thousands of different couples over a long period of time.
 It aims to increase intimacy, understanding, and respect, and to remove harmful barriers which prevent productive communication and development within the relationship.

 This method of therapy aims to increase friendship and closeness in couples.
 It does this by showing them ways to deal with problems and conflicts in a positive way.
 Not all conflicts have a solution, but the theory is that you can learn to live with it and not allow it to destroy your relationship.
 The theory also focuses on building a shared life together.
 That involves being more attentive and considerate to your partner.
 Making tiny positive changes in small, everyday things can make the relationship more stable, supportive, and stronger so that it can grow and develop.

 The Gottman method can help any relationship improve.
 It can be used in newly-weds who are just beginning to discover the intricacies of married life.
 Or, it can work for long-married couples who have just got stuck in a rut.
 Even happily married couples can discover new ways to enhance their relationship.
 It is very beneficial in couples where the conflict is repeated and chronic and they cannot find a way to deal with it.
 Sometimes it can be used in situations of infidelity, abuse, or destructive behavior.
 Anxiety, trauma, depression, domestic violence, abuse, and multi-cultural issues can all be dealt with using the Gottman method.